SirNio/Randomizer/README.md

 # Randomizer
-Initial Commit
+An output of random number
+based on a decideable SCALE
-IT's the OUTPUT of RANDOM NUMBER depending on the decideable SCALE you choose
+of numbers, you choose